devcartel/pyrfa/pyrfa/README.md

 Changelog
 =========
+8.0.0.0

+* 22 June 2015
+* Compiled with RFA 8.0.0.L1
+* New output message in pure dictionary format
+* Supports STATUS output message type
+* New message types include REFRESH, IMAGE, UPDATE, STATUS
+* RIC and SERVICE now treated as part of data output
+* Translate Reuters price tick symbol to unicode
+* Fixed for service group failover by RFA 8.0
+* Support for Python 3.4
+* Available in 64-bit only

 7.6.1.2

 * 22 April 2015
 * Released for Windows and Linux
 * 27 January 2015
 * Support sending service down status programmatically